hunterru/NoiseAnalytix/README.md

 usage: aTenuWait.py [-h] [-l LOCATIONS] [-e BEDFILE] bamFiles refGenome output

-The 'aTenuWait' program makes an attempt to adjudicate real variants from noise.
-The program uses .bam files (aligned, collapsed reads) and identifies variants (SNVs, INDELs) at all positions via freebayes.
-If DNA has been sequenced in duplicate, then each position is compared and only variants present in both duplicates are preserved.
-Variants are then passed to VEP for variant classification.
-The gene, principle varient effect, and predictive effects on protein function (via PolyPhen and Sift in VEP) are returned.
-In addition, read depth and VAF are also returned in a final .vcf file.
-Either -l or -e flag must be used (but not both!).
+The 'aTenuWait' program makes an attempt to adjudicate real\n variants from noise.
+The program uses .bam files (aligned, \n collapsed reads) and identifies variants (SNVs, INDELs) at\n all positions via freebayes.
+If DNA has been sequenced in \n duplicate, then each position is compared and only variants \n present in both duplicates are preserved.
+Variants are then\n passed to VEP for variant classification.
+The gene, principle\n varient effect, and predictive effects on protein function \n (via PolyPhen and Sift in VEP) are returned.
+In addition, read\n depth and VAF are also returned in a final .vcf file.
+Either\n -l or -e flag must be used (but not both!).

-positional arguments:
+positional arguments:\n
   bamFiles              A .txt file with a list of .bam files (and location if
                         not in working directory
   refGenome             Identify reference genome (and location if not in